embeepea-scratch/snapshot-feeder/README.md

 data set which issues new data releases on a regular basis.
 For example, the "Total Monthly Precipitation" data source issues a new data release each month, and the "Drought Monitor" data source issues a new data release each week.
-The site has a small number of nodes of this type;
+There will be a small number of nodes of this type;
 each one must be entered/edited manually, and its content generally does not change very often.

 Nodes of the _Data Snapshot_ content type correspond to data associated with a specific date for one _Data Source_.
-Each _Data Snapshot_ node stores links to several images representing the data from that data source at that date.
+Each _Data Snapshot_ node stores the URLs to several images representing the data from that data source at that date.
 For example, there is one _Data Snapshot_ node corresponding to each month's data release for the "Total Monthly Precipitation" data source.
 Each of these nodes contains links to 5 different images at various sizes/resolutions.

-In general there are many nodes of type _Data Snapshot_ in the site: for each data source, there is a _Data Snapshot_ node corresponding to each date for which there are images from that data source.
+In general there are many nodes of type _Data Snapshot_.
+Ror each data source, there is a _Data Snapshot_ node corresponding to each date for which there are images from that data source.
 These nodes are typically not entered manually, rather they are imported in batches either automatically, or via the Drupal administrative interface.

-Note that the _Data Snapshot_ nodes do not store the images themselves -- only links to them; the images are expected to be hosted on an image server that is external to the Drupal site.
+Note that the _Data Snapshot_ nodes do not store the images themselves -- only the URLS of them; the images are expected to be hosted on an image server that is external to the Drupal site.

 This file documents the file and directory structure that must be